devranaydin/aws-docker-fargate-metabase/README.md

-# How to install metabase with  aws ecs docker fargate
+# How to install metabase with  aws ecs  fargate

 1 Create your own cluster with a unique name with the following command :